KSPModdingLibs/KSPBuildTools/README.md

 * `release-notes-output-file`

   Optional.
-If specified, uses `yaclog` to save the most recent changelog info in markdown format to this file.
+If specified, uses `yaclog` to save the most recent changelog info in Markdown format to this file.
 This can then be used by the [`assemble-release` action](#assemble-release).

 * `template-extension`